 Not all the oats will blend when you process them- that’s okay!
 Just make sure to distribute the mixture evenly so one is not all liquid and the other all oats.

-To meal prep the recipe: blend the protein-baked oatmeal ingredients, get them into the silicone molds and mix in your candy canes.
-Then, pop them in the fridge overnight.
+To meal prep the recipe: blend the protein-baked oats ingredients, get them into the baking loaf and mix in your candy canes.
+Then, pop it in the fridge overnight.
 In the morning, let them sit at room temperature for a few minutes before baking.

 Topping The Oats